 Car rental in Lisbon might not be essential if you only intend to explore within the city.

-There’s also no point in renting a car to take a daytrip to nearby Sintra or Cascais.
+There’s also no point in renting a car to take a daytrip to nearby Sintra and Cascais.

 But if you’re here for some time, you may want to explore more of Portugal.
-If you intend to make this One Week Itinerary from Lisbon to Porto, then having your own vehicle may be the way to go.
+If you intend to make this One Week Itinerary from Lisbon to Porto or take a 7 Day Road Trip from Lisbon to the Algarve Visiting the Alentejo, then having your own vehicle may be the way to go.

 To get a good deal, spend some time comparing prices and discounts.
-Websites such as Discovercarhire.com can help you compare daily rental car rates by location, company, vehicle specification, security deposit, and more.
+Websites such as discovercars.com can help you compare daily rental car rates by location, company, vehicle specification, security deposit, and more.

 Where can I hire a car at Lisbon Airport?